 As usual, the VRT organised Media Fast Forward with the aim of bringing together the entire Flemish media, technology and innovation sector to discuss the future of media.

-The annual inspiration and networking festival welcomed over 1000 visitors at the new Brussels location 'The Egg'.
+The annual inspiration and networking festival welcomed over a 1000 visitors at the new Brussels location 'The Egg'.

 This time the audience was treated to 78 speakers thematically divided over 23 sessions.
 The central theme on the agenda was 'polarisation', but all that seriousness was countered by some playful winks.
 The six stages on which the debates and presentations took place were all named after mythical game characters: Mario, Blanka, Sonic, Zelda, Pikachu and Larry.